bobbyZhong10/bobbyzhong10.github.io/_pages/research-projects.md

 # Research and Projects

 *“Much of what the IS field is about relates to information processing for decision making.
 With the advent of the Internet and all its evolving technologies, the decision-making IS environments have proliferated and expanded in complexity, reaching billions of individuals and consumers.
-These environments are characterized by increasing information richness and interactive decision making, often resulting in economic transactions: crowdsourcing and collective intelligence, electronic marketplaces, personalization and recommendation systems, synthetic and virtual environments of augmented reality, games and gamification, just to name a few.“*
+These environments are characterized by increasing information richness and interactive decision making, often resulting in economic transactions: crowdsourcing and collective intelligence, electronic marketplaces, personalization and recommendation systems, synthetic and virtual environments of augmented reality, games and gamification, just to name a few.”*
-                                                                                      —— MIS Quarterly, 2013
+<div align="right">—— MIS Quarterly, 2013</div>

 ## Research Interests